djlucas/Samba-Admin-GUI/README.md

   - **Real Windows ACL manipulation** using impacket for "Protect from accidental deletion"
   - **Complete group membership management** with add/remove functionality across all interfaces
   - **Advanced search dialog system** with intelligent name validation, object type filtering, and location browsing
+  - **Unified search experience** - Single StandardSearchDialog replaces all legacy search dialogs for consistent UX
+  - **Enhanced property tabs** - Improved Members, Member Of, and Managed By tabs with multi-select, staging, and proper write-back
   - **Complete move and rename operations** with drag-and-drop support and context menu actions
   - **FSMO roles management** with comprehensive Operations Masters dialog for all five roles
   - Context menus with dynamic enable/disable options based on object state